an eclectic and entertaining series of presentations about that most philosophical of vices

 This event, funded in part by generous grants from the Helena Rubenstein Foundation and the New York Council for the Humanities, is co-sponsored by The Irwin S. Chanin School of Architecture at The Cooper Union, and ZONE:Chelsea Center for the Arts, two centers of cultural activity in a city renowned for its economic productivity.
-The project explores histories and metaphors of sloth through the following public programs:
+The project explores histories and metaphors of sloth through the a primer and a symposium.

 Theories and polemics about sloth have figured widely in Western thought in the work of artists, philosophers, and cultural critics as diverse as Aquinas, Nietzsche, and Malevich, as well as Marx, Kierkegaard, and Wilde.
 In Dante's Purgatorio, for example, sloth is described as being the "failure to love God with all one's heart, all one's mind, and all one's soul."
 A more secular viewpoint on sloth is provided by Paul LaFargue, Karl Marx's son-in-law, who authored the influential The Right to be Lazy (1883) and tirelessly campaigned for a three-hour workday.
 Likewise, in his manifesto in praise of laziness (1993), Zagreb-based artist Mladen Stilinovic suggests that Western artists are too preoccupied with promotion and production, and are thus less artists than producers.